casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

-Often we want to test that a function works right, but the function to be tested depends on other functions whose behavior is hard to observe, or which require a working Tor network, or something like that.
+Often we want to test that a function works right, but the function to be tested depends on other functions whose behavior is hard to observe, or which require a working Nuon network, or something like that.

 To write tests for this case, you can replace the underlying functions with testing stubs while your unit test is running.
 You need to declare